BNSF Railway: Safety

 BNSF has received E.H.
 Harriman Award for safety multiple times.
 But a number of accidents and incidents have occurred on the railway since its inception.

-As one of the leading supporters of the Operation Lifesaver program to promote safety at railway crossings and rights-of-way, the BNSF Railway, in 2000, established a grade-crossing closure program.
+As one of the leading supporters of the Operation Lifesaver program to promote safety at railway crossings and rights-of-way, BNSF Railway established a grade-crossing closure program in 2000.
 This program, in which BNSF works with communities and landowners to identify unnecessary or redundant crossings, has helped close more than 2,900 of BNSF's railway crossings throughout the United States.
-Due to the program, BNSF has been the industry leader in lowering the number of grade-crossing collisions.
+BNSF has been the industry leader in lowering the number of grade-crossing collisions.

 BNSF contracts with News Link, a small business in Lincoln, Nebraska, to publish employee newsletters focused on safety for some of the railroad's divisions and shops.
 These newsletters vary in length from four to 28 pages, published ranging from monthly to quarterly.

-In 2014, the Occupational Safety and Health Administration ordered BNSF to pay over $526,000 to workers who had been terminated in 2010 and 2011 after revealing workplace injuries at the terminal in Havre, Montana, which is in contravention of provisions of the Federal Railroad Safety Act protecting whistleblowers.
+In 2014, the Occupational Safety and Health Administration ordered BNSF to pay over $526,000 to workers who had been terminated in 2010 and 2011 in contravention of provisions of the Federal Railroad Safety Act protecting whistleblowers after they revealed workplace injuries at the terminal in Havre, Montana.

-In August 2016, a "huge number" of used hypodermic drug needles were found along BNSF railroad bridge in between the University Park and St. Johns neighborhoods of Portland, Oregon that has become an encampment for homeless individuals.
-According to a conductor quoted by The Oregonian "Pretty much see people down there at all hours of the night.
-We report them but nobody does anything."
+In August 2016, a "huge number" of used hypodermic drug needles were found along a BNSF railroad bridge between the University Park and St. Johns neighborhoods of Portland, Oregon, that had become an encampment for the homeless.
+According to a conductor: "Pretty much see people down there at all hours of the night.
+We report them, but nobody does anything."

+In March 2024, BNSF furloughed 360 mechanical workers, a small fraction of the railroad's 37,000 employees, but enough to elicit a condemning letter from the Transportation Trades Department labor coalition calling on the Federal Railroad Administrator to increase inspections.
+The unions maintain that these cuts will make it difficult for BNSF to finish needed repairs and inspections of its rolling stock.
+In a letter dated March 2024 sent to the FRA, the Shop Craft Unions at BNSF urged the Administration look at "safety and maintenance issues" in the railroad industry, presenting evidence of a 41% decrease in repair and maintenance departments since 2015.
+BNSF shippers complain that shipments to the northwestern U.S. have seen delays, most citing lack of enough crew as the reason.
+They also complained of high rates for secondary shuttle freight.